Distribution Engine

 Step 2: Select Users

-Choose who can receive leads when this rule runs.
+Choose who can receive records when this rule runs.

-You can only select one of the following and cannot combine them in a single rule:
+You can select one of the following (they cannot be combined in a single rule):

 Select users for distribution engine